 Thinking about and planning for a time after the structured and timetabled life of University can be daunting.
 There’s a lot to consider – what are your options?
 How do you continue (or even start) the job search?
 What goes into a great CV?
 How do I nail a job interview?
 Is it too late?

 The answer to last one is it’s never too late.
 In fact the peak months for employers advertising graduate vacancies are May, June and July (especially on CareersLink) so there’s still plenty of time to find the right job for you.

-As for everything else – there’s plenty of support on hand to help you, no matter what stage you’re at.
+As for everything else – there’s loads of support on hand to help you, no matter what stage you’re at.
 The key thing to remember is that lots of students are in a similar position so try not to worry.

 Where to look?

 It’s important that you know what your options are – take a look at what’s being advertised.
-Even if you have no idea what you want to do, browse everything and get a sense of the types of roles that are available, and what might interest you.
+Even if you have no idea what you want to do, browsing will give you an idea of the types of roles that are available, and what might interest you.
 Here’s a few good places to start:

 - CareersLink is the University’s online jobs database, and advertises hundreds of local and national graduate jobs from companies who are specifically targeting University of Manchester students.

 - The Graduate JobSearch offers 200+ targeted mobile friendly job searches and sites for you to explore.

 - The Grad Fair, held in Fallowfield at the Armitage Centre for your convenience on Wednesday 8 May, will have over 120 exhibitors looking specifically for graduate students.
 So there are literally hundreds on jobs on your doorstep.